nscherf/Machine-learning-lectures/slides-new.md

 ### Generalisation

-- how is performance on **unseen data** ?
+- The central question: How is the performance on **unseen data**?
-- using a **test set** separate from training set

 ----

 ### Overfitting

-- if we model every minute variation in the training data, we are likely to fit the noise as well
+- If we model every minute variation in the training data, we are likely to fit the noise as well:
 	- less accurate prediction for future data
 - perfect fit of training data = bad generalisation to unseen data

 ----